Lewis-Trowbridge/Go-To-Sleep-Revengeance/README.md

 - The bot token of a Discord developer application with a bot account
 - A Google Cloud Services API token with the Maps Geocoding and Time Zone APIs enabled
 - A place to host it (I'm currently using a Microsoft Azure VM to varying degrees of success)

+Now here's where your options open up a bit.
+You can either:

+### Run it with Docker
+For this, you'll need to run:

+`docker run lewistrowbridge/go-to-sleep-revengeance`

+### Run it natively
+For this, you'll need a bit more setup.
+You'll need:

-- Python 3 - tested on 3.6 - 3.8, but very well may work on higher versions
+- Python 3 - tested on 3.6 - 3.9, but very well may work on higher versions
 - These Python libraries:

     - [Discord.py](https://pypi.org/project/discord.py/)